Lawliet-Chan/Lawliet-Chan.github.io/source/en/_posts/MEVless.md

 The principle of MEVless lies in constraining miners' behavior in transaction ordering.
 Our approach is to prevent miners from seeing specific transaction content during ordering.
 Transactions are ordered without miners seeing the transaction content, so even miners cannot perform MEV attacks since they don't know the specific transaction content.
 After ordering, the sequence needs to be published to the public network so other nodes and users are informed.
 At this point, the transaction order is finalized and included in the block, so when specific transaction content is submitted later, it will be executed according to this consensus order, with no room for MEV operations.

 We divide on-chain blocks into two types:
-- Ordering blocks, which only complete three things: receiving transaction hashes, deducting user prepayments, and providing transaction ordering commitments
+- Ordering blocks, which only complete three things: receiving transaction hashes, deducting user prepayments, and providing transaction ordering commitments.
+The block production interval for ordering blocks can be shorter than execution blocks.
-- Execution blocks, which are no different from ordinary blocks, only need to execute transactions according to the order committed in the previous ordering block
+- Execution blocks, which are no different from ordinary blocks, only need to execute transactions according to the order committed in the previous ordering block.

 These two types of blocks are produced alternately.
 For example, after the genesis block, blocks with odd block heights are ordering blocks, and blocks with even block heights are execution blocks.